shaoxc/dftpy/doc/source/install.rst

 Installation from source
 ========================

-You can get the source from github
+You can get the source from gitlab

 Git clone:
 ----------